You may envision retirement as the carefree stage of life, but you might also be anxious about losing your paycheck and a set routine.

 You may have worked in your career for decades and have saved money to retire comfortably.
 But you might not have anticipated how much you still think about your job when you retire.

-And if you really miss your industry, consider a side hustle, such as being a teacher to help others learn from your experience.
+If you really miss your industry, consider starting a side hustle, like teaching to help others learn from your experience.

 Feeling useless